 - Then try the same again but moving the lead around to ensure this does not produce a crackle or intermittent signal.

-- Then perform a listening check when the processor is on the wearer.
+- Then perform a listening check when the processor is on the wearer (remember if the wearer has two speech processors, do each ear separately).

 Carrying out the ling sound check is a quick and simple way of checking on a daily basis that the implant is working and the user is hearing well.
 A brief video of how to carry out this test is presented below, however please ask your local Teacher of the Deaf of cochlear implant centre for further advice.